daveWid/Owl/README.md

 ## Autoloading

-Owl fully supports [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) autoloading, which you can either setup on your own use the included bootstrap.php file in your project which will setup autoloading of the Owl library for you.
+Owl fully supports [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) autoloading.
+If you don't already have PSR-0 support in your application, include the bootstrap.php file which will setup autoloading of the Owl library for you.

 ## Setup